LiskArchive/lips/proposals/lip-introduce_bft_module.md

 Apart from the main responsibility, to correctly compute the three heights mentioned at the beginning, the BFT module includes the following additional logic:

 * The logic for computing the validators hash, a hash value authenticating the BLS keys of the currently active validators, their BFT weights and the certificate threshold.
-* The function `impliesMaximalPrevotes` for the [Reward module][lip-reward-module] to be able to check whether the block reward has to be reduced as the validator is not constructively participating in the Lisk-BFT consensus.
+* The function `impliesMaximalPrevotes` for the [Reward module][lip-0042] to be able to check whether the block reward has to be reduced as the validator is not constructively participating in the Lisk-BFT consensus.
-* Functions that allow to verify the Lisk-BFT related properties in the block header, namely `validatorsHash`, `maxHeightGenerated` and `maxHeightPrevoted`, see also [LIP 0055][lip-update-block-processing].
+* Functions that allow to verify the Lisk-BFT related properties in the block header, namely `validatorsHash`, `maxHeightGenerated` and `maxHeightPrevoted`, see also [LIP 0055][lip-0055].
 * Functions for other modules to obtain information regarding the current state of the BFT module.
-For instance, the DPoS module requires the value of `maxHeightCertified` for the [unlock transaction][lip-unlock-condition].
+For instance, the DPoS module requires the value of `maxHeightCertified` for the [unlock transaction][research:unlock-condition].

 ## Specification